raphischer/imagenet-energy-efficiency/README.md

 ## Reference & Term of Use
 Please refer to the [license](.LICENSE.md) for terms of use.
-If you use this code or the data, please link back to https://github.com/tmplxz/ml-energy-efficiency.
+If you use this code or the data, please cite our paper and link back to https://github.com/raphischer/imagenet-energy-efficiency.

-Copyright (c) 2022 tmplxz
+Copyright (c) 2022 Raphael Fischer